-- Squeeze the brake lever on the left handlebar to apply both the front and rear brakes or the brake lever on the right handlebar to apply the front brakes. - 2.
-If your wheels lock, release the brake lever, then apply the brakes again. - Avoid prolonged application of the brakes.
+- Squeeze the brake lever on the right handlebar to apply the front brakes.
+Squeeze the brake lever on the left handlebar to apply the rear brakes. - 2.
+If your wheels lock, release the brake lever, then apply the brakes again. - 3.
+Avoid prolonged application of the brakes.
 Even maintaining minimal pressure on the brake lever will cause the brake pads to drag on the brake rotor and may cause overheating of the brake fluid.

 Prolonged and repetitive use of the ATVs hydraulic brake for high speed stops will cause overheating of the brake fluid and premature brake pad wear which can cause unexpected loss of braking ability.
-Note the position of your right foot so it is not resting or applying pressure to the rear foot brake.
-Premature brake failure may occur.